EllaKaye/warwickplots/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-An R package with colour palettes and themes that are consistent with The University of Warwick’s [branding](https://warwick.ac.uk/about/brand/brand-guidelines/), especially its
+An R package with colour palettes and a [ggplot2](https://ggplot2.tidyverse.org) theme that are consistent with The University of Warwick’s [branding](https://warwick.ac.uk/about/brand/brand-guidelines/), especially its